 Log Service provides a machine learning feature that supports multiple algorithms and calling methods.
-During log query and analysis, you can use SELECT statements and machine learning functions to call machine learning algorithms and analyze the characteristics of a field or fields within a period of time.
+You can use SELECT statements and machine learning functions in Search/Analytics to call machine learning algorithms and analyze the characteristics of a field or fields within a period of time.

 - Supports various smooth operations on single-time series sequences.